State of Katanga: Deployment of United Nations troops

 A subject of much controversy was Belgium's involvement with Katanga.
-Brussels had neither inspired nor engineered Moise Tshombe's scheme of Katangese secession, but provided technical, financial, and military aid in order to keep Katanga stable in terms of public order and domestic security.
+Brussels provided technical, financial, and military aid in order to keep Katanga stable in terms of public order and domestic security.
 The Belgians went on to advise the ONUC force against unnecessary interventions against the state, as it would only "risk increasing the confusion."
 At the same time, Pierre Wigny, the Foreign Minister, informed the United States, France, and Britain that his government was opposed to Tshombe's intrigues and was concerned that long-term separation would compromise Congo's economic vitality.
 The government of Katanga had attached to it 1,133 Belgian technicians in charge of the civil service, 114 Belgian Army officers and 117 Belgian Army NCOs commanding the Force Publique and 58 Belgian civil servants in charge of the ministries.
 Between 4–8 August 1960, Pierre Kauch of the National Bank of Belgium visited Katanga on behalf of the Belgian government with the aim of establishing a central bank for Katanga.
 Upon his return to Brussels, Kauch reported that Katanga was close to chaos and everything would depend upon the "watchfulness" of d'Aspremont Lynden, who had taken charge of relations with Katanga.
-Although most of Belgium's military personnel were withdrawn from Katanga in September 1960, over two hundred stayed on, making horizontal career shifts into roles as paid mercenaries serving with the nation's Gendarmes.
-As late as 1963, several of these soldiers of fortune were still at large, having shed their military uniforms for civilian dress.
+Although most of Belgium's military personnel were withdrawn from Katanga in September 1960, over 200 stayed on, making horizontal career shifts into roles as paid mercenaries serving with the nation's Gendarmes.
+As late as 1963, several of these mercenaries were still at large, having shed their military uniforms for civilian dress.
 Other notable Belgian nationals who stayed on included political advisers and some diplomatic ministers.
-Upon the arrival of United Nations forces in the Congo, they were opposed to allowing ONUC freedom of movement in Katanga and insisted upon obstructing the peacekeeping effort.
-This view was generally strengthened with President Tshombe himself as time advanced, especially with increasingly vocal demands from Léopoldville that the UN use their military advantage to forcibly remove his regime from power.
+Upon the arrival of ONUC in the Congo, they were opposed to allowing ONUC freedom of movement in Katanga and insisted upon obstructing the peacekeeping effort.
+This view was generally strengthened with Tshombe himself as time advanced, especially with increasingly vocal demands from Léopoldville that the UN use their military advantage to forcibly remove his regime from power.
 The Security Council, however, only reaffirmed that the ONUC would not be party to any internal disputes but would enter Katanga to assist with keeping the peace.
 The first such personnel, largely Swedish forces, entered Élisabethville, the Katangese capital city, on 12 August 1960.